- Career Services Mission, Vision and Goals

 Interfaith Employment Service Central Office

-Interfaith sponsors several programs that help mature workers and displaced homemakers find employment that provide long term self-sufficiency in positions that meet the person’s interests, aptitudes, values and stated economic needs.
+Interfaith sponsors several programs that help mature workers and displaced homemakers find employment that provides long-term self-sufficiency in positions that meet the person's interests, aptitudes, values and stated economic needs.

 Job Center of Wisconsin

-Employment assistance through local Job Service offices designated by zip code.
+Employment assistance through local Job Service office designated by zip code.
 Vocational counseling.
 Special emphasis on older workers, GA/AFDC recipients, refugees, dislocated workers, W2 transitional workers and veterans.
-No fees; nonprofit organization.
-For a directory of Wisconsin Job Center locations, visit http://wisconsinjobcenter.org/directory/
+No fees.

 Workshops offered include Career Directions for those who are ready for a career change or who want to explore their career change possibilities and Exploring Career Majors focusing on labor market trends, in-demand career areas, how to enter those careers, and average salaries.